Computing the Bottleneck Distance between Persistent Homology Transforms: Computing in

 Similarly, for fixed $\gamma \in K \setminus \{\alpha, \beta\}$, the intersection curves between $\Delta_{\alpha,\sigma}$ and all $\Delta_{\gamma,\rho}$ surfaces yield another set of $O(n)$ disjoint arcs within the band.
 We now have two collections of arcs on the restricted domain of $\Delta_{\alpha,\sigma}$: the ``red'' arcs from $\beta$-surfaces and the ``blue'' arcs from $\gamma$-surfaces.
 A red-blue intersection corresponds to a triple point $\Delta_{\alpha,\sigma} \cap \Delta_{\beta,\tau} \cap \Delta_{\gamma,\rho}$, which is an inter-intersection involving $\alpha$.

-To detect red-blue intersections, we apply stereographic projection to map the band region to a planar domain and use a sweep-line algorithm.
+To detect red-blue intersections, we apply stereographic projection from the north pole of $\mathbb{S}^2$ to map the band region to a planar domain and use a sweep-line algorithm.
 As shown in Appendix~\ref{app:stereographic}, the projection preserves the disjointness of red and blue arc families while mapping great circle arcs to well-behaved curves (circles and lines) that intersect $O(1)$ times.
 The sweep-line algorithm thus detects all red-blue intersections in $O(n \log n)$ time.

 Iterating over all choices of $\sigma \in K'$, $\beta \in K \setminus \{\alpha\}$, and $\gamma \in K \setminus \{\alpha,\beta\}$ gives total complexity $O(n \cdot n \cdot n \cdot n \log n) = O(n^4 \log n)$. \end{proof}